 Chapman University encourages students of all identities and backgrounds to partake in study abroad.
 As in the U.S., you will find that certain people or groups abroad are more open to diversity than others.

-Scholarships are available for students from diverse backgrounds.
+Scholarships and funding for study abroad are available for students from diverse backgrounds.

 Check out resources below to help answer your questions and find support for diversity and access while you are abroad.
 We invite you email us at email@example.com if you have additional suggestions or links to resources that we can provide here.